CiscoCloud/haproxy-consul/README.md

 docker run --net=host --name=haproxy -d -e HAPROXY_DOMAIN=mycompany.com asteris/haproxy-consul
 ```

-Now that it is set up, connect to an app registered in Marathon.
+Now that it is set up, connect to an app:

 ```
 curl -L http://myapp.mycompany.com
 ```

-Or if you do not have a wildcard DNS
+Or if you do not have a wildcard DNS:

 ```
 curl -L http://myapp.180.19.20.21.xip.io